Manuel Günther graduated from the „Carl Maria von Weber“ Music College Dresden, where he studied with KS Thomas Thomaschke and Piotr Bednarski.

 In 2012 he was awarded with two prices at the competition “Bundeswettbewerb Gesang” Berlin.

-Beginning with the upcoming season 2017/18, he will join the ensemble at the Staatsoper Munich.
+At the beginning of the upcoming season 2017/18, he will join the ensemble at the Staatsoper Munich.